 How to Get Back to Lech am Arlberg from Spullersee

-Bus #6 departs from Spullersee to Lech only a few times a day.
-In Summer 2020, the timetable is as follows:
+Bus #6 departs from Spullersee to Lech 6 times a day.
+In Summer 2021, the timetable (local bus) is as follows:

 Duration: 30 Minutes